frasermarlow/tap-bls/README.md

 - Semi-Annually (6 months) - uncommon, see [CUURS12BSAF](https://data.bls.gov/timeseries/CUURS12BSAF)
 - Annual - fairly common

-Bi-monthly and semi-annual appears to be most prevalent in data series related to consumer price index reports.
+Bi-monthly and semi-annual appear to be most prevalent in data series related to consumer price index reports.

 Note that where available (and where set to 'true' in `config.json`), annual averages are should as `M13` in the dataset.